 - Encourage your children to listen to Quran:

 If you and your children are unable to find suitable time to read as much Quran as you’d like, try the next best thing—listen to it.
-These days you can listen to Quran almost anywhere and from a variety of sources; you can listen to CDs and cassette tapes, or from computers, phones and iPads.
-And, you can listen to Quran during almost any activity you perform in the house or outside, including cooking, cleaning, resting, dining, driving, etc. If you don’t understand Arabic, be sure to make an effort to listen to Quran with a translation in your native language.
+These days you can listen to Quran almost anywhere and from a variety of sources via the internet.
+Also, you can listen to the Quran during almost any activity you perform in the house or outside, including cooking, cleaning, resting, dining, driving, etc. If you don’t understand Arabic, be sure to make an effort to listen to Quran with a translation in your native language.
 Understanding the meaning of what you are listening to is priceless.

 - Fast during the first 9 days of Dhul-Hijjah; in particular, the ninth day: